-It can be said that going through various mental states and conditions is universal in the human race and is a reflection of the societies in which we live and participate.
-This in turn allows us to be capable of understanding others at a deep and profound level.
+It can be said that going through various mental states and conditions is universal in the human race and therefore a reflection of the societies in which we live and participate.
+This continuum in turn allows us to be capable of understanding others at a deep and profound level.

-Altered objects, two-dimensional media, installation and performance serve to stand as an extension of “self” and “psyche”.
-These "psychological interior" explorations often reference an individuals domestic and very personal spaces (including the body), which allows for a physical awareness and appreciation of anothers personality and psychological characteristics.
+Thematically, my work examines perceptions of “self” and “psyche”.
+These explorations often reference an individual’s domestic and very personal spaces (including the body), which allows for a physical awareness and appreciation of another’s personality and psychological characteristics.